Frequently Asked Questions

 Does The Concertgebouw have a specific dress code?

-How do I find my room section and my seat in the Main Hall?
+How do I find my seat in the Main Hall?

 Around and during the concert